Image: DOC

 Appointment term: 3 August 2023 to 30 June 2026

-Ina (Waikato-Tainui, Ngāti Kahungunu, Ngāti Tūwharetoa, Te Ati Hau-nui-A-Pāpārangi, Ngārauru, and Ngāti Koata) is appointed in consultation with the Minister for Māori Development.
-Based in Auckland, Ina is a specialist advocate for Mana Whenua regarding mātauranga Māori, cultural values, sites of significance, Te Mana o Te Wai, Iwi consultation and engagement, Iwi environmental management plans and cultural impact assessments.
-Ina has Resource Consent Pre-Hearing, Hearing and Environment Court appeal negotiation and Environment Court; and Future Development Strategy Hearing Panel Iwi Representative, and Regional Policy Statement Change 1 – Freshwater Planning Process and Part 1 Schedule 1 Hearing Panel experience.
-Ina is an Independent Hearing Commissioner for the Resource Management Act 1991.
-She brings strong policy and environmental management planning knowledge to the Authority.
+Ina (Waikato-Tainui, Ngāti Kahungunu, Ngāti Tuwharetoa, Te Ati Hau-nui-A-Paparangi, Ngarauru, Ngāti Koata) is appointed in consultation with the Minister of Māori Affairs.
+She holds a Master of Business Administration in International Business, and a Post Graduate Diploma in Business Māori Development and is a certified Commissioner for the Resource Management Act 1991.
+She is a specialist advocate for Mana Whenua regarding Tikanga Māori, Mātauranga Māori, cultural values, sites of significance, Te Mana o Te Wai, Iwi environmental management plans and cultural impact assessments.
+Ina has Resource Consent Pre-Hearing, Hearing and Environment Court appeal negotiation and Environment Court, and Future Development Strategy Hearing Panel Iwi Representative, Regional Policy Statement and District Plan Change experience.
+She has two years with WSP NZ Ltd, and 30 years of experience.
+She also is an Independent Hearing Commissioner for the Wellington Regional Council, Auckland Council, Upper Hutt City Council and Far North District Council and an Expert Consenting Panel member for the Environmental Protection Authority.

 Aroha Te Pareake Mead